alexandrewalsh/CRAM/README.md

-This Repo is meant for the STEP 2020 Internship Capstone Project
+This Repo is meant for the STEP 2020 Internship Capstone Project.
+Very cash money.

 Principle authors:
 Nathan Zhao